KholdStare/generators-to-coroutines/README.markdown

             if predicate(elem):
                 target.send(elem)

-It would be a shame to have to rewrite all your existing generator to equivalent coroutines...
+It would be a shame to have to rewrite all your existing generators to equivalent coroutines...
 Luckily the transformation is fairly mechanical, and can be done by manipulating the AST of the generator, with the `invertibleGenerator` decorator!